In George Mercer’s mystery novels predators can be both human and animal.

-In the introduction I mention that this is the final episode of It’s a Mystery Podcast.
+In the introduction I mention that this is the final episode of It’s a Mystery Podcast for a while.
 I have enjoyed myself enormously in the last two years interviewing nearly 70 authors from around the globe.

 When I had the idea for show in late 2015 it seemed like it would be a win for everyone: for you, the listeners, who would learn about new books and authors; for the authors themselves who would have an opportunity to shine a light on their books; and not least of all for me.
 My intention was to meet other authors and create a community of people I knew who are as passionate about writing as I am.
 I’m happy to say, that’s what happened.

 I keep in touch with many of the authors I’ve interviewed over these last two years.
 It has been a joy getting to know a bit about all of them through our interview together.
 There is a wealth of creative talent and energy in the world, and I’m so grateful, as I’m sure you are, that these writers take the time, effort and energy to bring us stories that touch our lives.

 Thank you for being a part of this adventure for the past couple of years.
 It has been tremendous fun for me.
 I hope you enjoyed the interviews as much as I did. 😉

 All the episodes from It’s a Mystery Podcast will remain available from the podcast page, and also on iTunes and YouTube, so if you happen to find the show after we’ve gone off the air, never fear!
 You can still learn more about the authors I’ve interviewed, and about their books of course.

 This episode of It’s a Mystery Podcast is sponsored by the brand new Town Called Horse short mystery, Water Horse.